danielchristiancazares/space-sim/README.md

 ## Design Philosophy

-This is a **physics simulation testbed** on an accelerated timescale, not a traditional game.
+This is a **physics simulation testbed** on an accelerated timescale.
 The goal is realistic atmospheric modeling with:
 - Real physical constants (gas laws, diffusion coefficients, human respiration rates)
 - Time compression where needed (gas mixing would take days with pure diffusion)
 - Physically plausible shortcuts (forced convection fans simulate ventilation systems)